JoshuaKasa/Flexcom/README.md

 ## **Executing code**

-Your Flexcom code must always start with the `run` function, followed by how many times you want to run your code.
+Your Flexcom code must always start with the `run` function, followed by how many times you want to run your code.<br/>

-When you're ready to run your code just press `f1`, then the code will be intepreted and executed. error will not be shown until the line returning the error is executed.
+When you're ready to run your code just press `f1`, then the code will be intepreted and executed.<br/>
+Errors will not be shown until the line returning the error is executed.

 ![carbon (11)](https://user-images.githubusercontent.com/87675824/184041346-8ec4c59a-6c9c-4769-84a9-f4a89bbca3c7.png)